 The assessment tool we use is the Sign Language Proficiency Interview:ASL (SLPI:ASL), which was developed at NTID and is widely used around the US and Canada as well as in a few other countries.

-I'm also the Project Director for the ASL Video Dictionary and Inflection Guide, and the author of two print dictionaries of American Sign Language, one with a DVD and the other with flash cards.
+I'm the Project Director for the ASL Video Dictionary and Inflection Guide, and the STEM Signs Dictionary Project (IT module online; Lab Sciences module in development), and the author of two print dictionaries of American Sign Language, one with a DVD and the other with flash cards.